Aboriginal and Torres Strait Islander cultural appreciation

 Acknowledgement of Country

 Generally, Acknowledgement of Country takes place at the beginning of a meeting and is undertaken by the chair or speaker.
+To view guidelines for conducting a Welcome to Country or Acknowledgment of Country, click here.

 Scenario